Zeolith und der Pferdedarm – was Tierforschung und Praxis gemeinsam bestätigen (4/5)

 • Clinoptilolite passively binds toxins, ammonia, and harmful substances in the digestive tract – without being absorbed

-• Animal studies in calves, piglets, poultry, and lambs consistently show: better stool quality, less inflammation, more stable mucous membranes
+• Animal studies on calves, piglets, poultry, and lambs consistently show: better fecal quality, less inflammation, more stable mucous membrane

 • Direct horse studies are rare – the transfer is plausible, but not proof

-• Quality matters: Clinoptilolite content over 80%, appropriate particle size for horses
+• Quality is key: clinoptilolite content over 80%, suitable particle size for horses

-• Practice was faster than research – and research is now confirming what many have long sensed
+• Practice was faster than research – and research is now confirming what many have long felt

 ★ Are there studies directly on horses?

 Few.
-There are observations and anecdotal evidence from practice, but controlled studies specifically on horses concerning zeolite and the microbiome are largely absent to date.
+There are observations and anecdotal reports from practice, but controlled studies specifically on horses regarding zeolite and the microbiome are largely absent so far.
 The existing research base comes from livestock farming.
 The mechanism is the same.

 Yes.
-In all cited studies, zeolite was given without negative effects on blood count, kidneys, or mineral balance in the animals.
-For horses, we recommend a low continuous dose with higher dosing during stressful periods: coat change, pasture transition, stress, poor hay quality.
-Dosing details can be found in the article: Feeding zeolite to horses.
+In all cited studies, zeolite was given without negative effects on blood count, kidneys, or mineral balance in animals.
+For horses, we recommend a low continuous dose with higher dosing during periods of stress: coat change, pasture transition, stress, poor hay quality.
+Dosing details can be found in the article: Feeding Zeolite to Horses.

 ★ Does zeolite also bind beneficial nutrients?

 Clinoptilolite is selective.
-It preferentially binds ammonium, heavy metal cations, and certain toxins.
-At normal dosages and high clinoptilolite content, no relevant negative effects on mineral balance were documented in studies.
+It prefers ammonium, heavy metal cations, and certain toxins.
+At normal dosages and high clinoptilolite content, no significant negative effects on mineral balance have been documented in studies.
 At very high doses or with inferior products, this may be different – therefore: pay attention to quality.

 ★ Why is quality so important for zeolite?

 Not all zeolite is the same.
-The clinoptilolite content should be over 80% – below that, the adsorption capacity significantly decreases.
+The clinoptilolite content should be over 80% – below that, the adsorption capacity decreases significantly.
 For horses, a coarser grind is also more suitable than for humans or small animals.
 Origin and extraction methods also influence the effect.
-Grinding processes too.
+Grinding methods as well.

 ★ During antibiotic treatment – what to do?

 Pause zeolite during oral antibiotic treatment or administer it separately (at least 2 hours apart).
-After that, zeolite is particularly useful as support for microbiome regeneration.
+Afterwards, zeolite is particularly useful as support for microbiome regeneration.

 Sources: